Pi-Squared-Inc/vsl-sdk/docs/flow.md

 # Expected interaction with VSL

-## Clients submits claim to be verified
+## The client submits the claim to be verified

 - using the [`vsl_submitClaim`](rpc.md#vsl-submitclaim) endpoint
   - Creates a [`SubmittedClaim`](SubmittedClaim.json) message